 - Make sure you can test drive the solution

-Even though the solution has all the key features and it has satisfied users, you want to be able to test drive it.
+Even though the solution has all the necessary key features and it has satisfied users, you want to be able to test-drive it.

-When you start your test deployment, pay attention to whether the deployment process has been planned well.
+When you start your test deployment, pay attention to whether the deployment process has been well planned.
 The solution should guide you through the deployment steps logically and in the correct order.

 During the actual trial period, make sure all the features you listed exist and are easy to use.
-The easier to use the solution is, the less resistance you’ll face during the during the company-wide deployment.
+The more user-friendly the solution is, the less resistance you’ll face during company-wide deployment.

 Remember to check that the required integrations are easy to create.